Ty2 and Ty42

 can be found here.
 Second visit of the Ty42-107 to Warsaw took

 place on September 25, 2016.
-This picture was taken one day earlier: Jerzy Mikołajczyk managed to capture this engine on the
+This picture was taken one day earlier: Jerzy Mikołajczyk managed to capture this engine on the outskirts

-be found here.
+of Warsaw (used by permission).
+More pictures from this visit can be found here.
 Next visit of the Ty42-107 to Warsaw: Falenica station, September 17, 2017.
 Chabówka, November 12, 2008: boiler of the Ty42-107… …and 32D43-165 tender shortly after arrival

 from Rybnik.
 Ty2-1086 (Orenstein & Koppel